Should you disinfect or sanitize your home?

 You can also sanitize using high heat like a dishwasher or steam mop.

-You can go even further with your cleaning efforts and disinfect.
+You can go even further with your cleaning efforts with disinfecting.

 According to the CDC (Centers for Disease Control and Prevention):

 Disinfecting is killing 99.9999% of the germs on surfaces.
-Again like sanitizing, you should clean the area first then disinfect.
+Again like sanitizing, you should clean the area first, then disinfect it.
 Disinfecting is usually done on nonporous surfaces and only on inanimate objects (nothing living).

 Common germs in the bathroom and kitchen are Salmonella, Campylobacter, E. Coli, Listeria, and the Norovirus.
 These germs can cause symptoms ranging from diarrhea and vomiting to kidney disease and death.